sfmth/ibnalhaytham/README.md

 # The Ibnalhaytham CPU
 Please note that this is not the tapeout repository, to see the tapeout files visit https://github.com/sfmth/wrapped_ibnalhaytham
 ### Naming criteria:
-This project was named after the great arabic scientist Ibn al-haytham to honor his contributions to science, his most important work is the Kitab al-Manazir (Book of Optics).
-In the 11th century he managed to pioneer significant contributions in the field of optics and has been referred to as "the father of modern optics".
+This project was named after the great Arabic scientist Ibn al-haytham to honor his contributions to science, his most important work is the Kitab al-Manazir (Book of Optics).
+In the 11Th century he managed to pioneer significant contributions in the field of optics and has been referred to as "the father of modern optics".

 <p align="center" float="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/f/f4/Hazan.png" height="300" />
   <img src="https://upload.wikimedia.org/wikipedia/commons/f/f2/Alhazen1652.png" height="300" />
 </p>

-Numerous scientists from the Golden age of Islam usualy don't get the respect they deserve, I used this oportunity to remind the scientific community of the contributions of these scientists.
+Numerous scientists from the Golden age of Islam usually don't get the respect they deserve, I used this opportunity to remind the scientific community of the contributions of these scientists.
 They were an early pioneer in the scientific method five centuries before Renaissance scientists, they employed experiments and innovation in their research long before anyone else did.
 To name a few:
 - Persian mathematician al-Khwarizmi who is regarded as "the father of algebra"
 - Persian physician, philosopher and alchemist who has been described as the father of pediatrics, and a pioneer of obstetrics and ophthalmology.
 Notably, he became the first human physician to recognize the reaction of the eye's pupil to light.